Eenrics/Helsinki-Fullstackopen/part0/exercise_04.md

     # The server sends the html file
     server-->>browser: HTML document
     deactivate server

+    Note right of browser: The browser starts executing the HTML that has link to CSS file in the server

     # The browser parse through the html file and finds link to css file which will make the browser another request for the css file
     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server
     # The server sends the css file to the browser
     server-->>browser: the css file
     deactivate server

+    Note right of browser: The browser continues executing the HTML that has another link to JavaScript file in the server

     # The browser continues to read the html and encounters another link to javascript file and make another request for that one too
     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js